pioneers/shepherd-onboarding/README.md

 # Pseudo-LCM: channel lcm_target_shepherd registered
 ```

 which mean that the Pseudo-LCM is up and running!
+Go to localhost:5000 in the browser to play your game!

 To debug your code, use `print` statements in `.py` files, which display in the terminal, or `console.log` statements in `.html` files, which you can view in your browser using `right click -> Inspect`. `Shepherd.py` also prints information about the game state in the terminal whenever it receives a header, which you can change in the `diagnostics` function.